ElkingD/npme/README.md

 # NPME: Non-Periodic Particle Mesh Ewald

 ## Description
-is a C++ implementation of the non-Periodic Particle Mesh Ewald (NPME) method - a fast algorithm for calculating pairwise potentials for a set of charges interacting via a radially symmetric kernel $f(r)$ in free space.
+npme is a C++ implementation of the non-Periodic Particle Mesh Ewald (NPME) method - a fast algorithm for calculating pairwise potentials for a set of charges interacting via a radially symmetric kernel $f(r)$ in free space.

 NPME extends the smooth Particle Mesh Ewald (PME) algorithm to non-periodic charge systems with arbitrary radially symmetric kernels by splitting the kernel $f(r)$ into:
 - Short-range component $f_{s}(r)$